jehna/wikigolf/README.md

   - Full stack
     - React
     - Koa
-    - Foal
     - Google BigQuery
     - TypeScript
     - Heroku
     - Styled Components
+  - Converter
+    - Rust
+    - Nom parser combinators
 - Does a breadth-first search from a Wikipedia page name to another Wikipedia page name by using link relations between those pages
-- Website works only on Finnish wikipedia site now, but the search should work just fine with any Wikipedia dump
+- Website works with Finnish and English wikipedia site now, but the search should work just fine with any Wikipedia dump
 - Limits the search to maximum of 5 steps
-  - With an average page having ~30 links to other pages, this means the 5 steps should cover the whole wikipedia over 33 times
+  - With an average page having ~30 links to other pages, this means the 5 steps should cover the whole wikipedia over 33 times (fi wikipedia)

 ## Deploying